Postdoctoral Funding Resources

-The UCF Preeminent Postdoctoral Program, known as P3, targets outstanding scholars who are beinning their postdoctoral training at UCF.
-In coordination with principal investigators seeking postdoctoral scholars, the College of Graduate Studies provides matching support for salary (minimum $50,000) and benefits for two years and an additional $5,000 travel/research allowance for each scholar.
+The UCF Preeminent Postdoctoral Program, known as P3, targets outstanding scholars who are beginning their postdoctoral training at UCF.
+In coordination with principal investigators seeking postdoctoral scholars, the College of Graduate Studies provides matching support for salary (minimum annual $50,000) and benefits for two years and an additional $5,000 travel/research allowance for each scholar.

 The College of Graduate Studies began accepting applications for the P3 program in November 2016 and has since awarded support to PIs to hire more than 200 new Postdoctoral Scholars across UCF colleges, institutes, and centers.

 UCF Faculty interested in this special program may submit a Preeminent Postdoctoral Program Application to the College of Graduate Studies at email@example.com.
 Please note that there is currently a waitlist for the Preeminent Postdoctoral Program funding.

 The College of Graduate Studies will provide annual support up to $1,500/year for article processing charges (APCs) for current and recent (within one year of graduation or employment) graduate students and postdoctoral scholars.
 View the application for more details on the requirements and submission process.

 Several funding opportunities exist for postdoctoral scholars, including awards offered through the American Association of University Women (AAUW), the National Science Foundation (NSF), the National Institute of Health (NIH), the Ford Foundation, the Graduate Women in Science, the Fulbright U.S. Scholar Program, and others.

 The Research Development team in the Office of Research helps researchers develop research opportunities and find funding for their projects.
 They offer training in the use of a variety of funding tools, assist with internal program submissions, conduct workshops related to proposal development, and provide pre-award advisement and proposal development assistance.
 More specifically, they: